miklevin/MikeLev.in/_posts/2024-09-17-understanding-nixos.md

 ---
-title: Nix and NixOS Essentials
+title: Updating NixOS
-permalink: /learning-nixos/
+permalink: /Updating NixOS/
 description: Discover Nix and NixOS essentials, including transitioning from Ubuntu and Fedora, understanding the unique /nix/store/, and leveraging deterministic packaging on Mac and Windows.
 Learn how Nix Flakes simplify software management and development environments.
 layout: post
 ---